Murugashankari Leo

 Murugashankari Leo is an Indian dance tutor, theatric actor, and research scholar.

-She knows well how to instruct the Bharatantyam dance in Indian schools.
-This is an ancient Indian classical dance known for its beauty, grace and uniqueness.

 Murugashankari has performed this art for long and has performed it countless times across India and other countries.

-She runs the institution named Kalai Koodam – Academy of Performing Arts in Chennai and Madurai, where dance training in Bharatanatyam is taught.
-She is also trained in Carnatic music and the Nattuvangam dance.

-Murugashankari is also a trained Yoga Teacher of the Sivananda Tradition at the Meenakshi Ashram, Madurai.

 Early life

 Murugashankari hails from a family of artistes.
 Her father Leo Prabu is a veteran dramatist, Television Personality and a yesteryear actor in Tamil movies who has played pivotal roles in a number of Tamil films like Rendum Rendum Anju, Naan Mahaan Alla, Annae Annae, Paer Sollum Pillai etc. He is the recipient of ‘Kalaimamani’, the highest state award by the government of Tamil Nadu for Tamil Theater.
 His achievements as an actor is well known in Tamil Nadu, India.

 Education

 Murugashankari is an alumnus of Adarsh Vidyalaya Matriculation Higher Secondary School in Chennai and is a university rank holder in chemical engineering from Sri Venkateswara College of Engineering.
 She completed her Master of Fine Arts from Kalai Kaviri College of Fine Arts, Trichy.
 She has been awarded the junior research fellowship from UGC, India to pursue her PhD.
 She also holds a postgraduate diploma in business administration from Symbiosis, Pune.